 Just Replace Your Filler Words with Pauses.

 Use pauses.
 I can’t emphasize this enough.
-Pauses give you a chance to take a breath (which provides your brain with oxygen!)
-And remember this: when you’re speaking too fast & without pauses the interviewer can’t keep up.
+Breaks give you a chance to take a breath (which provides your brain with oxygen!)
+And remember this: when you’re speaking too fast & without pauses, the interviewer can’t keep up.
 You’re in the future, your listeners are in the past.
 Taking a breath keeps everyone in the present.

 Make sure the end of your utterances are short in duration and quiet in volume.
 This eliminates “upspeak” and drag.”
 Drag is little known and oft used.
 It’s when a speaker lengthens their last syllable in a phrase or sentence.